adaptdk/usa-documentation/drupal/upgrade-8-to-9.md

 It is likely that the site was using composer 1 with drupal 8.x.
 This is especially true when using drupal/core-dev, which pins a composer version.
+For that specific case removing core-dev is an easy way to allow for a composer 2 update without the core upgrade at the same time.

 During this upgrade, composer plugins need to be compatible with composer 2 before the upgrade; hence, in the same way than with modules, updating to a